cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/sidebandreferenceguide/macro.md

 # The Macro

 A macro is a code file create to be interpreted by a program.
 In this case, ROOT program will interpret it.
 The main code of this tool is in the file `macro.ccp`.
 In this section what compose this file is explained in details.
+It is important to note that this code has been tested on root 6.22/00.

 ## About the code